-As at 30 June 2018 VPEG3 had committed \$49.25m across five Primary Private equity funds and had completed one co-investment.
-As a result, a total of eight underlying company investments exist within the portfolio at the financial year end.
-VPEG3's investment commitments include; \$12m to Allegro Fund III; \$10m to each of Adamantem Capital Fund 1, Advent Partners 2 Fund and Anchorage Capital Partners Fund III and \$7m to Odyssey Private Equity Fund 8.
-VPEG3 has also completed a \$250k Co-Investment into Fitzpatrick Financial Group.
+As at 30 June 2019 VPEG3 had committed \$67.3m across seven Primary Private Equity Funds and two co-investments.
+As a result, a total of 17 underlying company investments exist within the portfolio at financial year end.
+VPEG3's investment commitments include; \$12m to Allegro Fund III; \$10m to each of Adamantem Capital Fund 1, Advent Partners 2 Fund, Anchorage Capital Partners Fund III and Next Capital Fund IV, \$7.5m to Mercury Capital Fund 3 and \$7m to Odyssey Private Equity Fund 8.
+VPEG3 co-investments include; \$0.25m into Fitzpatrick Financial Group and \$0.5m into Tribe Brewing.

-FUND PERFORMANCE HIGHLIGHTS FOR FY18
+FUND PERFORMANCE HIGHLIGHTS FOR FY19

-- \$37.25m of new investment commitments made across 4 funds and one co-investment - \$4.68m in Additional Capital Drawn by Underlying Private Equity Funds - 7 new underlying company investments added to the portfolio - Paid capital by all investors to VPEG3, LP of \$0.20 per dollar of Committed Capital to VPEG3 - Paid capital by all investors, except SIV investors, to VPEG3A of \$0.06 per dollar of Committed Capital to VPEG3
+- \$18.0m of new investment commitments made across two Private Equity Funds and one co-investment - \$10.5m in Additional Capital Drawn by Underlying Private Equity Funds - 9 new underlying company investments added to the portfolio - Paid capital by all investors to VPEG3, LP of \$0.33 per dollar of Committed Capital to VPEG3 - Paid capital by all investors, except SIV investors, to VPEG3A of \$0.08 per dollar of Committed Capital to VPEG3.